maxxhuang/twitter-heat/README.md

 ## Twitter Heat API

-After starting the Twitter Heat cluster using docker-compose, you can access the API server in port 8080 using any HTTP client.
+After starting the Twitter Heat cluster using docker-compose, you can access the API server from port 8080 using any HTTP client.

 ### Start a Query
 > curl -X POST localhost:8080/query/taiwan